vikashvverma/machine-learning/mladvanced/Project/Capstone/Proposal/proposal.md

 Since the dataset is divide into three sets viz. training, validation and testing.
 We can use accuracy on testing set as an evaluation metrics.

+This would be a good metric here as dataset is not imbalanced.

 ### Project Design